-The "Covered Period" over which a borrower may accumulate forgivable costs was extended from 8 weeks to 24 weeks, or December 31, 2020, whichever comes first.
-Borrowers with loans taken out prior to June 5, 2020, however, may elect to continue to use an 8-week covered period.
+The "Covered Period" over which a borrower may accumulate forgivable costs can now be any time between 8 weeks and 24 weeks.
 Note that any funds not used for qualifying purposes within that "Covered Period" are not eligible for forgiveness and must be paid back.

-1. Cash Compensation Payroll Costs includes the sum of gross salary, wages, tips, commissions, paid leave (vacation, parental, family, medical or sick leave, not including leave covered by the Families First Coronavirus Response Act), and allowances for dismissal or separation paid or incurred during the Covered Period¹ or the Alternative Payroll Covered Period² up to $100,000 of annualized pay per employee for 24 weeks, a maximum of $46,154 per individual (or for 8 weeks, a maximum of $15,385 per individual).
+- Cash Compensation Payroll Costs includes the sum of gross salary, wages, tips, commissions, paid leave (vacation, parental, family, medical or sick leave, not including leave covered by the Families First Coronavirus Response Act), and allowances for dismissal or separation paid or incurred during the Covered Period or the Alternative Payroll Covered Period up to $100,000 of annualized pay.

 Keep in mind:

-a.
-C-corporation owner-employees are capped by the amount of their 2019 employee cash compensation and employer retirement and health care contributions made on their behalf.
+- C-corporation owner-employees are capped by the amount of their 2019 (or 2020) employee cash compensation and employer retirement and health care contributions made on their behalf.

-b.
-S-corporation owner-employees are capped by the amount of their 2019 employee cash compensation and employer retirement contributions made on their behalf (but not health insurance contributions).
+- S-corporation owner-employees are capped by the amount of their 2019 (or 2020) employee cash compensation and employer retirement contributions made on their behalf (but not health insurance contributions).

-c.
-General partners are capped by the amount of their 2019 net earnings from self-employment (reduced by claimed section 179 expense deduction, unreimbursed partnership expenses, and depletion from oil and gas properties) multiplied by 0.9235.
+- General partners are capped by the amount of their 2019 (or 2020) net earnings from self-employment (reduced by claimed section 179 expense deduction, unreimbursed partnership expenses, and depletion from oil and gas properties) multiplied by 0.9235.

 The SBA's guidance further provides that an eligible non-payroll cost must either be (1) paid or (2) incurred during the Covered Period and paid on or before the next regular billing date, even if the billing date is after the Covered Period.